CyberPantheon/OMNI/README.md

-A powerful and flexible brute force tool with proxy support, concurrent requests, and multiple success detection methods.
+A powerful and flexible brute force tool with proxy support, concurrent requests, and multiple success detection methods, built for high speed bruteforcing , 80% faster than traditional bruteforcing tools.

 ## Features